Skip to main content

 Responding to pages vs. building monitoring infrastructure

-• Interrupt-driven reactive work providing no lasting improvement
+Interrupt-driven reactive work with no lasting service improvement

 More in DevOps